The Clydesdale and Yorkshire banks are promoting themselves in a television campaign as "your local bank", ready to lend.

 The Clydesdale's fixed-loan tentacles have spread.

-Andrew Pellegrino, a property landlord from Newcastle, was sold a 15-year £3.84m swap by Yorkshire Bank, and is now fighting for survival.
+Andrew Pellegrino, a property landlord from Newcastle, was sold a 15-year £3.84m swap by Yorkshire Bank.
 He told The Herald: "Yorkshire were adamant interest rates would rise and if I didn't sign the swap documents the bank would not be willing to lend any more to me - I recently asked for a figure to leave the bank and they want £1.05m."

 Colin Phillips, who runs a cafe in St Ives, Cornwall, took out an injunction last week to prevent Clydesdale Bank repossessing his property, pending his appeal against the ombudsman's original decision against him.
 Mr Phillips was sunk by a £104,000 break fee on a £400,000 loan.